 It’s not a matter of one being better than another.
 They are both excellent medications to effectively treat ear infections.
 And while the ingredients are not the same, the benefit should be.
 The decision of which to use is one Dr. Bob will make.
 And the main concern is how ‘gooey’ the ears are.
 If they are really gooey and messy, Dr. Bob will choose Claro since it is a liquid solution, as opposed to OtiPack, which is a thick lanolin base.
 Best not to add thick goo to an ear that already has a lot of thick goo.
 Also, if an ear is very inflamed (very red, very sore, puffy), Claro is a better choice since the cortisone in Claro is more powerful.

-1. It remove excess debris and wax from the ears
+1. It removes excess debris and wax from the ears

 2. It controls wax production